Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

   result
   }

-  // like sumSegment but parallel
-  def sumSegmentRecursive(a: Array[Int], p: Double, s: Int, t: Int, threshold: Int): Int = {
+  // like sumSegment but parallel and recursive def sumSegmentRecursive(a: Array[Int], p: Double, s: Int, t: Int, threshold: Int): Int = {
   if (t - s < threshold)
   sumSegment(a, p, s, t) // small segment: do it sequentially